callofduty4x/CoD4x_Server/README.md

 The CoD4x server can run on Windows and Linux.
 The CoD4x client update is only available for windows.

-## Setting up a Call of Duty 4 server with Cod4x 1.8
+## Setting up a Call of Duty 4 server with Cod4x
 Download binaries: [Releases](https://github.com/callofduty4x/CoD4x_Server/releases)

 You also require the base game to run a server.
 Copy every .iwd file in `cod4directory/main/` to `serverdirectory/main/`.
 Also copy everything inside `cod4directory/zone` to `serverdirectory/zone`.

 Now you can run the server with `./cod4x18_dedrun +map mp_killhouse`.
 If you are running a local server on Windows use `cod4x18_dedrun.exe +map mp_killhouse +set dedicated 2 +set net_ip 127.0.0.1`.
 Join the server with your client via the console (`^`) by typing `/connect 127.0.0.1` (if hosted locally), and see if you can join the server.

+You will need a token if you want your server to be listed on the [Cod4x Master List](https://cod4master.cod4x.ovh).
+You can generate a token [here](https://cod4master.cod4x.ovh/index.php?token_generator=true).

+Once a token is generated add it to the sv_authtoken cvar in server.cfg or command-line parameters by using `sv_authtoken "mytokenhere`

 Hint: you probably want to run the server on a separate user.
 Please don't run the server (any server) as root.
 That would be a major security threat.